dabeaz-course/practical-python/Notes/09_Packages/01_Packages.md

 pcost.portfolio_cost('portfolio.csv')
 ```

-### Solution for scripts
+### Another solution for scripts

-Use `-m package.module` option.
+As noted, you now need to use `-m package.module` to
+run scripts within your package.

 ```bash
 bash % python3 -m porty.pcost portfolio.csv
 ```

-It will run the code in a proper package environment.

 There is another alternative: Write a new top-level script.